Code-Institute-Submissions/milestone-project-98/README.md

 ### Existing Features

 1. Navigation links

    - The navigation links on the right of the navigation bar provide the user with links to the different pages of the website.
    - The cafe logo on the left of the navigation bar is also a link which can be accessed from any page to take the user back to the home page.

 2. Hero image

    - The hero image provides the user with and idea of the atmosphere in the cafe, provides them with details of the current offer and invites them to come to the cafe to take advantage of the offer.

 3. Customer Testimonials Carousel

    - The carousel displays three customer testimonials to provide users with an insight into what other customers who have visited the cafe thought of it.

 4. Menu Cards

    - The menu cards provide users with information about each item on the menu including an image, the price and whether the item is gluten-free or vegan.

 5. Nutritional Information Modal

    - The modal provides users with nutritional information about the menu item.

 6. Google Map and Address

    - This displays the cafe's location on a map so that customers can see where it is located and plan how to get to it.

 7. Contact us form

    - The contact us form enables users to contact the cafe about any questions they may have.

 8. Responsive Design
-    - Bootstrap grids and CSS media queries are used throughout the website to ensure that the layout is optimised for the screen size of the device it is being viewed on in order to ensure the user receives the best possible experience.
+   - Bootstrap grids and CSS media queries are used throughout the website to ensure that it is optimised for use on devices with a wide range of screen sizes.

 ### Features Left to Implement

 1. Link the contact us form up to a database

    - Set up a database and add the method and post attributes to the contact us form so that the cafe's employees can view the enquiries submitted by customers.

 2. Placing of orders for collection through the website

    - Add an order form which makes it possible for customers to place orders which they are collecting from the cafe through the website.

 3. Email sign-up
    - Add an email sign-up form so users can sign up to a newsletter if they want to be kept informed about new products, services, offers and any other news about the organisation.

 ## Technologies Used